 - Life Expectancy Calculator: Ever wondered how your lifestyle habits and family history affect your longevity?
 The non-profit Alliance for Aging Research has a Life Expectancy Calculator based on centenarian studies and other medical research.

 Listed alphabetically below are a variety of resource links where of information and data can be found.
 Please contact Team Mahaska should you find a broken link or if you have a suggestion for a resource link to be added.
-For fun and useful web surfing and information visit the “Direct Shots” page.
+Additional fun and useful links can be found on the “Direct Shots“ page.

 - American Fact Finder: A site managed by the US Census Bureau; a source for population, housing, economic and geographic information